Ryomen-Sukuna/Testing/README.md

 - `/stopvc` : Stop the Stream

 ## Thanks to
+- All credits to [ArnabXD](https://github.com/ArnabXD/TGVCBot) as Owner this repo
 - [@cachecleanerjeet](https://github.com/cachecleanerjeet) for [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI)
 - Respective devs of all the packages/libraries used.